Full Moon Yoga & Activities for Kids

 The Full Moon time can be a fun and exciting time for some.
 It can also be a challenging time for others.
 Children tend to be more energized during this time, so I hope you find a few of the Full Moon Yoga & Activities in this blog beneficial for your child.
 The Full Moon is also a time of releasing and letting go of anything that you no longer need.
 Thoughts, feeling emotions, relationships, or things all fit in to the letting go category.
 Letting go allows more space to bring in new things that will give us great comfort.
 Embrace it!

 Ms. Brandon, RCYT, RYT500, holds a Master's degree in Special Education from Western Carolina University, is a highly qualified educator, and has 20 years' experience working with children and children with special needs.
+Information for this resource page comes from Ms. Brandon’s 95 hour Children’s Yoga Teacher Training RCYS, and is approved by Yoga Alliance.

 Previous